 The Trust's monthly cash distributions are highly dependent upon the prices realized from the sale of natural gas and oil.
 Oil and natural gas prices can fluctuate widely on a month-to-month basis in response to a variety of factors that are beyond the control of the Trust and XTO Energy.
-Factors that contribute to price fluctuations include instability in oil-producing regions, worldwide economic conditions, weather conditions, trade barriers, political instability. public health concerns, such as COVID-19, the supply of domestic and foreign oil, natural gas and natural gas liquids, consumer demand, the price and availability of alternative fuels, the proximity to, and capacity of, transportation facilities and the effect of worldwide energy conservation measures.
+Factors that contribute to price fluctuations include instability in oil-producing regions, worldwide economic conditions, weather conditions, trade barriers, political instability, public health concerns, such as COVID-19, the supply of domestic and foreign oil, natural gas and natural gas liquids, consumer demand, the price and availability of alternative fuels, the proximity to, and capacity of, transportation facilities and the effect of worldwide energy conservation measures.
 Moreover, government regulations, such as regulation of natural gas transportation and price controls, environmental regulations, production restrictions, or trade barriers, can affect product prices.
-Oil and natural gas prices have experienced substantial fluctuations over the recent past and may vary significantly from period to period.
-For example, sharp decline in demand as a result of the COVID-19 pandemic and the ensuing government responses resulted in negative oil prices briefly in 2020.
+Oil and natural gas prices have fluctuated wildly over the recent past and may vary significantly from period to period, including by the rate of recovery from the COVID-19 pandemic, as well as the occurrence and severity of future outbreaks, the responsive actions taken by governments and others, and the resulting effects on regional and global markets and economies.
 Further, a significant decline in current oil or natural gas prices or lower anticipated long-term prices could have a material adverse effect on the amount of oil and natural gas that is economic to produce, Trust net profits (and therefore cash available for distribution to unitholders) and proved reserves attributable to the Trust's interests.
 Adjustments impacting volume or value could also impact the reported natural gas and oil prices.
 The volatility of energy prices reduces the predictability of future cash distributions to Trust unitholders.